LuhaSoft/scopeio/README.md

 ![Tenth measurement of ch1](images/scope-10-1-12.06.2015-12.12.33.png)

 Without the default measurements the taking of waveform is under one second, time between the ten is 8 seconds.
-With the four measurements (VPP, VMAX, VMIN and FREQUENCY) the time for one measuremnt is around 2 seconds.
+With the four measurements (VPP, VMAX, VMIN and FREQUENCY) the time for one measurement is around 2 seconds.

 ![Measurement of four channels](images/scope-11-1234-12.06.2015-12.12.35.png)